 Only accept Issues and smaller pieces of work into the Sprint.
 Epics are large bodies of work or groupings of user stories.
 Epics should not be estimated, but instead, help teams understand large-scope projects.
 When accepting work into the Sprint, be sure to break down Epics into smaller Issues that can be estimated and discussed.
 Smaller pieces of work are easier to understand, de-risk from having unknown blockers that might not be present during Sprint planning, and can easily be moved throughout the Board and closed quickly.

-Sprints should have fixed scopes, and as Epics are meant to be larger pieces of work, their scope can very and change over time.
+Sprints should have fixed scopes, and as Epics are meant to be larger pieces of work, their scope can vary and change over time.
 Keeping flexible scope in an Epic is important to allow projects to evolve over time, but Issues should be as small as possible to keep the team moving forward without uncertainty.

 When reading the Burndown chart, you want to be below the grey ‘ideal’ line

 Below we have some tips on when to check in on it, and how to get back on track if you notice you’re above the ideal line.

-Having your Burndown in a central, visualize location helps the team constantly check on Sprint progress.
+Having your Burndown in a central, visual location helps the team constantly check on Sprint progress.
 If you don’t have a central screen, we recommend looking at your Sprint at least 3 to 4 times during the Sprint to check on progress.
-Another option is to pull it up on a screen during stand up and review with the team.
-In the example below, the team isn’t burning down in the ideal Velocity needed to complete all committed to story points before the 31st.
+Another option is to pull it up on a screen during standup and review it with the team.
+In the example below, the team isn’t burning down at the ideal Velocity needed to complete all committed story points before the 31st.

-Checking mid-Sprint allows the team to converse on potential blockers, whether there was scope creep or surprises that came up once work started that created complexity, or if there was interruptions to the Sprint that caused unexpected work.
-The Burndown will visualize all Issues completed during a Sprint along with any that were completed out of scope (after the end of the sprint).
+Checking mid-Sprint allows the team to converse on potential blockers, whether there was scope creep or surprises that came up once work started that created complexity, or if there were interruptions to the Sprint that caused unexpected work.
+The Burndown will visualize all Issues completed during a Sprint along with any that were completed out of scope (after the end of the Sprint).